joshua-peirce/Galaxy_Classification/README.md

 ### Model Setups
 #### PCA with Logistic Regression
-First, we creat a 80-20 training test split to optimize the principal components of the PCA and test performance.
+First, we create a 80-20 training test split to optimize the principal components of the PCA and test performance.

 We test principal components from 1 to 100 and generated a scree plot to determine the optimal principal components that capture most of the variance in our data: